-Dr. Bob Shull's areas of specialization are female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
+Dr. Bob Shull is a specialist in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
 He works in Temple, TX.
-His patients gave him an average rating of 4.5 out of 5.
+His patients gave him an average rating of 4.5 out of 5 stars.
 He takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold.
-Dr. Shull attended Tulane University School of Medicine and then went on to complete his residency at a hospital affiliated with the University of Virginia.
-He has received distinctions including Texas Super Doctors; Society of Gynecologic Surgeons, Distinguished Surgeon Award; and Patron, Orogynecologic and Reconstructive Society of India.
-Dr. Shull is professionally affiliated with Scott & White Healthcare.
+Dr. Shull studied medicine at Tulane University School of Medicine.
+For his professional training, Dr. Shull completed a residency program at a hospital affiliated with the University of Virginia.
+He has received professional recognition including the following: Texas Super Doctors; Society of Gynecologic Surgeons, Distinguished Surgeon Award; and Patron, Orogynecologic and Reconstructive Society of India.
+Dr. Shull is affiliated with Scott & White Healthcare.

 Clinical interests: Urinary Incontinence, Reconstructive Surgery, Pelvic Organ Prolapse, Pelvic Surgery, Vaginal Sling ...
 (Read more)